gecio/gecio.github.io/docs/_optimist/guided_tour/step03/index.en.md

 ![](attachments/13536113.png)

-The stack spawn and it looks like this.
+The stack will spawn and looks like this.

 ![](attachments/13536114.png)